DE-RSE/chapter/_pages/muc/index.md

 ## News

-Next event: **Thursday, July 30**, 18:00 – 19:30, at the LMU University Library - ([Register here](https://pad.okfn.de/p/rse-muc-meetup4-26)):
+Next event: **Thursday, October 1**, 18:00 – 19:30, at the LMU University Library - ([Register here](https://pad.okfn.de/p/rse-muc-meetup5-26)):

 - Introductions and general announcements
+- Talk: TBA
-- Talk: UI design for LLMs (Maximilian Frank, LMU)
+- Talk: TBA
-- Update on [data recue operations](https://en.wikipedia.org/wiki/Data_rescue) (Raphael Ritz, MPCDF)

 Afterwards: Stammtisch-style discussion at [Café Puck](https://cafe-puck.de/).

-Save the date also for the next sessions in 2026:
+Save the date also for the last session in 2026:

-- Thursday, September 24, 18:00 - 19:30 (conflict: [de-RSE Collaboration Workshop](https://events.hifis.net/event/3249/overview) - might change)
 - Thursday, November 26, 18:00 - 19:30

 By default at the LMU University Library, unless announced otherwise.
 Speak up if you are interested in hosting!